mapschool/mapschool/README.md

 Choropleth maps preserve the existing boundaries and shapes of places and represent data by changing their colors, patterns or textures.
 A familiar example of this kind of map is in election results or demographic makeup, in which data is percentage values for some fixed piece of land - a value per voting precinct or census area.

 Choropleth maps are a natural fit for data like rates, densities, or percentages.
 They aren't recommended for absolute values: since they keep the area of shapes the same, they tend to over-emphasize large features.
-Also, since choropleth maps rely on color differences to represent information, it's very important that the colors are well-chosen to be colorblind-safe, understandable, and consistent.
+Also, since choropleth maps rely on color differences to represent information, it's important that the colors are well-chosen to be colorblind-safe, understandable, and consistent.

 ##### Choropleths in Depth